 The supplier shall support Nexteer's efforts to comply with ISO26262.
+This includes providing failure rate calculations based on qualification data, if requested.

-If requested by Nexteer, the supplier shall enter into a Development Interface Agreement with Nexteer which details functional safety responsibilities between the two parties, and also identifies required information sharing.
+If requested by Nexteer, the supplier shall enter into a Functional Safety Development Interface Agreement with Nexteer which details functional safety responsibilities between the two parties and identifies required information sharing.

 For hardware elements of Class 2 complexity according to ISO26262:2018 Part 8 Clause 13 (example, sensor ICs without internal safety mechanisms necessary for Nexteer safety case), the supplier shall support the hardware evaluation steps defined therein by providing the necessary analysis and test data.
 The supplier shall also provide the necessary failure rate information for Nexteer to incorporate into a system level FMEDA.
+If the Class 2 device is provided as a Safety Element out of Context (SEooC) capable of achieving a specified ASIL level, then the supplier shall additionally provide the details listed below under Class 3, for the ASIL level claimed.

-For elements of Class 3 complexity according to ISO26262:2018 Part 8 Clause 13 (example, complex ICs with internal safety mechanisms, like microprocessor, power supply or gate drive IC), it is expected that these will be developed by the supplier as a Safety Element out of Context (SEooC) capable of ASIL D. The supplier shall provide independent evidence that an ASIL D compliant ISO26262 hardware development process was followed.
-The supplier shall provide independent evidence that the component has been assessed to a level of ASIL D per ISO26262.
-The supplier shall also provide a safety manual detailing the assumptions of use and requirements to Nexteer as the integrator to achieve ASIL D at the item level.
+For hardware elements of Class 3 complexity according to ISO26262:2018 Part 8 Clause 13 (example, complex ICs with internal safety mechanisms, like microprocessor, power supply or gate drive IC), it is expected that these will be developed by the supplier as a Safety Element out of Context (SEooC) capable of a specified ASIL level (example ASIL D).
+The supplier shall provide independent evidence that the claimed ASIL compliant ISO26262 hardware development process was followed.
+The supplier shall provide independent evidence that the component has been assessed to the claimed ASIL level per ISO26262.
+The supplier shall also provide a safety manual detailing the assumptions of use and requirements to Nexteer as the integrator to achieve the claimed ASIL level at the item level.
 The supplier shall provide safety analysis reports (including results from FTA, FMEDA, DFA) and a safety case report.
 The detailed FTA, FMEDA, and DFA should be available for review with Nexteer.
 The supplier shall provide the necessary failure rate information and diagnostic coverage information (with justification) for Nexteer to incorporate into a system level FMEDA.
 The supplier shall support any Nexteer item level ISO26262 assessment or audit activities by making information readily available to assessor/auditor.